martinring/thesis/src/2-Pre-Deployment.md

 ### The Register Transfer Level (RTL) and below

-From the ESL, we can map the system design further down to the Register Transfer Level gives designers the ability to design systems that may be translated into hardware [@hafer1983formal].
+From the ESL, we can map the system design further down to the Register Transfer Level, which gives designers the ability to design systems that may be translated into hardware [@hafer1983formal].

 Dedicated HDLs are specifically designed to be mapped to hardware, focusing on the description of structural features and parallel execution while at the same